Fentanyl Abuse & Addiction

 When fentanyl is taken as prescribed by a physician, it’s usually given as an injection, or as a patch that goes on the skin.
 It may also be given in lozenge form.
 Much of the fentanyl that’s leading to overdoses in places like Denver and throughout Colorado, however, is the result of fentanyl produced illegally.
 When fentanyl is produced in illegal labs, it’s often made in powder form, or put on blotter paper.

 Understanding Fentanyl Addiction

 Fentanyl, like other opioids, is addictive.
 It binds to certain receptors in the brain and central nervous system, and it impacts the areas of the body and brain that regulate and control emotions and pain.
 When fentanyl binds to opioid receptors, it floods the brain with dopamine, and that is what’s responsible for the high people feel with this drug and other opioids.

 Dopamine makes you feel good, and when you take an opioid like fentanyl, your brain’s reward centers also respond.

 This is why people become addicted.
 Their brain starts to seek out the substance that led to the feelings of euphoria, and a cycle of addiction is born.

-Since fentanyl is so potent addiction can not only occur, but it can happen very quickly.
-After taking fentanyl only a few times a person can become addicted to the drug, and because of this and also the physical dependence that can occur, the likelihood of an overdose becomes very high.
+Since fentanyl is so potent, addiction can happen very quickly.
+After taking fentanyl only a few times a person can become addicted to the drug.
+Because of this and the physical dependence that can occur, the likelihood of an overdose becomes very high.

 With a fentanyl overdose, the respiratory system is depressed to the point that breathing stops.
 If someone takes fentanyl without knowing it, that risk is especially high.